metal-stack/docs/docs/src/overview/os.md

 Our operating system images are built on regular basis from the [metal-images](https://github.com/metal-stack/metal-images) repository.

-The images are hosted on GKE at [images.metal-pod.io](https://images.metal-pod.io).
-Feel free to use this mirror for your metal-stack partitions if you want.
-The metal-stack developers continuously update these images and scan them for vulnerabilities.
+All images are hosted on GKE at [images.metal-pod.io](https://images.metal-pod.io).
+Feel free to use this as a mirror for your metal-stack partitions if you want.
+The metal-stack developers continuously have an eye on the supported images.
+They are updated regularly and scanned for vulnerabilities.

 ## Supported OS Images